-- 50-count package of Band-Aid Brand of First Aid Products Tru-Absorb Sterile Gauze Sponges for cleaning and applying medication to wounds
+- 50-count package of Large Band-Aid Brand of First Aid Products Tru-Absorb Sterile Gauze Sponges for minor wound care.
+Use absorbent gauze pads for cleaning and applying medication to minor wounds, cuts, and burns

-- These first aid supplies feature a special low-linting design which helps provide cleaner wounds and may help prevent irritation
+- These sterile first aid gauze pads feature a special low-linting design which helps provide cleaner wounds and may help prevent irritation

 Remember that if the wound continues to bleed, simply add more gauze sponges on top, never removing the saturated ones.
 If the bleeding still does not stop, a tourniquet may be needed especially if there is bright red spurting or dark red oozing blood (the use of tourniquets is well outside the scope of this article).
 Most wrapped gauze bandages have measurement demarcation on the packaging, used to approximate the length and width of the injury in the field.